fluree/docs.flur.ee/src/content/api/downloaded-examples.md

 In order to ensure speed of processing queries and transactions, different types of queries and transactions should be issued to different endpoints.
 All requests, except requests to `/storage`, should be POST requests.

 ### /query
 All single queries in FlureeQL syntax that include a `select` key should be issued through the `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/query` endpoint.
-If you do not have `fdb-group-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/docs/identity/signatures#signed-queries)).
+If you do not have `fdb-api-open` set to true (it is true by default), then you'll need to sign your query ([signing queries](/docs/identity/signatures#signed-queries)).

 An example of an unsigned request to `/query`:
 ```